roderickwoodman/boardgameinator/README.md

 ### Who is it for?

-First of all, **Boardgameinator** IS NOT FOR geeks to manage their huge collections.
+First of all, **Boardgameinator** *is not for* geeks to manage their huge collections.

-Instead, this app IS FOR regular people who need help in selecting a board game.
-There are so many titles and so much hype in the industry these days, that selecting a board game can be overwhelming.
+Instead, this app *is for* regular people who need help in selecting a board game.
+There is so much hype in the industry these days, that this task can be overwhelming for some people.

 ### What do I do with it?

 It is easy to build and upvote a list of board games.
-1. **Add.** Click the "Add" button to add a board game by its title.
+1. **Add a Game.** Click the "Add" button to add a board game by its title.
-2. **Learn.** Click the info button on a game card to get a brief description about a game.
+2. **Upvote Attributes.** Click the "Vote Attributes" button to upvote an attribute across all games.
-3. **Upvote Attributes.** Click the "Vote Attributes" button to upvote an attribute across all games.
+3. **Upvote Games.** Click its thumbnail or the "Vote Titles" button to upvote the game itself.

-4. **Upvote Games.** Click its thumbnail or the "Vote Titles" button to upvote the game itself.
+If you need more information about any game before you make a decision to upvote, click the info button on a game card and you will get a brief description.

 ### Why is it so awesome?